 For bright targets, the dominant noise term is in the perturbations from the turbulent atmospheric phase screen.
 Rapid readout of the detector array tends to freeze the motion of the interference fringes, reducing the impact of the seeing on the measured coherence of the incoming wavefront.
-Thus seeing drives us to read as many rapid-exposure frames as possible, but this needs to be traded off against detector readout noise which will rapidly dominate for fainter stars.
-CONICA is ideally suited as a masking camera because it offers a readout mode for collecting data cubes of consecutive frames of any given integration time with minimal overheads and high duty cycle.
-These data cubes typically consist of hundreds of short-exposure (0.1sec) frames for bright targets, or perhaps a few tens of longer exposure frames (1-10 sec).
+Thus seeing drives us to read as many rapid-exposure frames as possible, but this needs to be traded off against detector readout noise, which will rapidly dominate for fainter stars.
+CONICA is ideally suited as a masking camera because it offers a readout mode (DCR/HD) for collecting data cubes of consecutive frames of any given integration time with minimal overheads and high duty cycle.
+These data cubes typically consist of hundreds of short-exposure (0.1 sec) frames for bright targets, or perhaps a few tens of longer exposure frames (1-10 sec).
 More details on cube mode can be found in section 5.8.

 Given the very small useful science field-of-view, it is generally not necessary to read the entire 1024 pixel array.
-In fact, normally only a 256 square pixel region would be sufficient.
+In fact, normally only a 256×258^1 pixel region would be sufficient.
 In addition to saving on data storage, the smaller sub-arrays can be read out faster and with a lower-noise readout strategy.
 Arrays of size 1024, 512 and 256 can be read out in 0.34, 0.11 and 0.04 seconds, respectively (in Double_RdRstRd).
+Other windows, such as 128×130 and 64×66 , are too small to contain the SAM patterns and are not to be used.

-Although for some of the brightest targets, there may be good arguments for pursuing a 256 square sub-array, we have chosen as the commissioning standard a 512x514 sub-array.
+Although for some of the brightest targets, there may be good arguments for pursuing a 256x258 sub-array, the 512x514 sub-array is recommended.
 The main advantage of this is that the image of the science target can be dithered between two separate quadrants on successive data cube integrations.
-Thus while collecting data in one quadrant, we are collecting a sky background frame in another quadrant at the same time.
+Thus while collecting data in one quadrant, one collects a sky background frame in another quadrant at the same time.